Please enable JavaScript to ensure auto alt text generation works properly

 When crafting your "position filled" email, be mindful of legal considerations.
 Avoid mentioning specific reasons for rejection.

-The position has been filled email template
+The perfect position has been filled email template

-Automation vs. personalization in notification emails
+Automation vs. personalization in a position-filled email

 However, a balance must be struck.
 A completely automated email can feel impersonal and cold, especially if the candidate has invested a considerable amount of time.